Guidelines for applicants

 The grant holder should follow good publication practice as set out by, for example, the Committee on Publication Ethics and the Council of Science Editors.

-Grant holders will be interviewed by Nature Research as part of a series of Q&A articles about funded projects.
+Grant holders will be interviewed by Nature Portfolio as part of a series of Q&A articles about funded projects.

 The grant holder and lead institution should make every reasonable effort to ensure that the results of the research contribute to academic advancement and, where possible, to the benefit of wider society and the economy.
 Results should be communicated to academic and non-academic audiences as required to maximise potential benefits.